pebble-hacks/cordova-plugin-pebblekit/README.md

 __Arguments__

-* `uuid` - The UUID of the application to start on the watch
+* `uuid` - The UUID of the application to start on the watch.
-* `successCallback` - *Optional* A callback which is called once the app has been started
+* `successCallback` - *Optional* A callback which is called once the app has been started.
-* `errorCallback` - *Optional* A callback which is called if an error has occurred
+* `errorCallback` - *Optional* A callback which is called if an error has occurred.

 __Example__